Physical Neural Cellular Automata for 2D Shape Classification: NEURAL NETWORK MODEL

 The vector valued state of cell $i$ at step $t$ is updated iteratively such that,

 where $f_\theta$ is a neural network computing an additive update and $N(i)$ returns the indices of the neighbors of cell $i$ including $i$ itself.
-In our experiments we use a state vector size of 21.
+Here we use a state vector size of 21; in preliminary experiments we saw that smaller sizes did not work as reliably.
 All the cell states are initialized to a vector of zeros, except the first channel which is set to one.

-In the case where the cells are aligned in a grid, and the neighbors are the $3 \times 3$ surrounding cells, then $f_\theta$ can be efficiently implemented using a convolutional neural network.
+In the case where the cells are aligned in a grid, and the neighbors are the $3 \times 3$ surrounding cells, $f_\theta$ can be efficiently implemented using a convolutional neural network \cite{gilpin2019cellular}.
 For our experiments we use a $3 \times 3$ convolution with 40 channels and a Rectified Linear Unit (ReLU) activation function \cite{nair2010rectified}, followed by a single $1 \times 1$ convolution also with 40 channels and relu, followed by a linear $1\times1$ convolution with 21 channels to match the cell state size.
 Note that the size of the neural network was kept conservatively small to ensure it would fit on the selected hardware micro-controller.

 At any step the output of the NCA is defined as the argmax over the last $C$ channels, where $C$ is the amount of classes.
 We train the NCA to determine which one of ten different digits ($C=10$) its shape represents (Figure~\ref{fig:training numbers}), by minimizing the squared error between the last $C$ channels and the one-hot encoded class label $c_i$,